UniconLabs/spring-security-saml-java-sp/README.md

 ## Test

-- The sample application will be available at: `https://hostname/sp`
-- The sample application has been tested with Shibboleth IdP 3.3
+- The application has been tested with Shibboleth IdP 3.3.
-- Remote debugging via the embedded Jetty deployment option is available under port `5005`